versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 Oh, and this one:

-> Responding to change over following a plan
+> Through the work we have come to value: Responding to change over following a plan

 As I said in the introduction to this series, it would be ***arrogant beyond belief*** to think that we, a tool vendor, could solve all your needs, "out of the box", with a tool we create -- given that you